cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/IGMP_and_MLD_Snooping.md

 that is connected to a router and is interested in receiving multicast traffic.

-<span id="src-8362696_indexterm-001887EB769DF9C6FAAD23846CE4E534">MLD
-</span>snooping processes MLD v1/v2 reports, queries and v1 done
-messages for IPv6 groups.
+MLD snooping processes MLD v1/v2 reports, queries and v1 done messages for IPv6 groups.
 If IGMP or MLD snooping is disabled, multicast traffic gets flooded to all the bridge ports in the bridge.
 Similarly, in the absence of receivers in a VLAN, multicast traffic would be flooded to all ports in the VLAN.
 The multicast group IP address is mapped to a multicast MAC address and a forwarding entry is created with a list of ports interested in receiving multicast traffic destined to that group.

 ![/images/download/attachments/8362696/igmp\_snoop\_diagram.png](/images/download/attachments/8362696/igmp_snoop_diagram.png)